 A six-monthly check by a competent individual, and then the Responsible Individual should carry out weekly or monthly inspections of the following:

-Finally, if you encounter any problems during your inspection fire alarm system should be recorded in the logbook so that an engineer can be called out to investigate and carry out repairs.
+Finally, if you encounter any problems during the inspection of the fire alarm system, these should be recorded in the logbook so that an engineer can be called out to investigate and carry out repairs.
 You should also report your findings to management.